 In the absence of a statutory enactment, the adjudication process is subject to the parties' agreement.
-The clause is rarely used.
+The clause is hardly ever used.
 Dispute review boards, on the other hand, are common.
-However, in practice, it is often the case that either the disputes review board is not constituted in a timely manner, or its decision is not voluntarily accepted.
-It may therefore be concluded that the Government's mindset is to only accept an arbitral award as the proper dispute resolution mechanism, especially in high-stakes disputes.
+In practice, however, either the disputes review board is not constituted in a timely manner, or its decision is not voluntarily accepted.
+The Government's mindset is to only accept an arbitral award as upheld by courts as the proper dispute resolution mechanism, especially in high-stakes disputes.